 I began walking around the parking lot level of the main entrance, below the valet parking area...
-There were statues shooting water out of their mouths and when I got about half way around toward Flamingo Road, I heard a creaking, groaning up on the valet area above me where there was a gray or silver Ford LTD and it appeared to make the noise, then in an instant, the windows of the car imploded, the car shook and I ran around the side of the hotel onto the Flamingo Road sidewalk.
+There were statues shooting water out of their mouths, I remember statues of fish, Carp comes to mind and when I got about half way around toward Flamingo Road, I heard a creaking, groaning up on the valet area above me where there was a gray or silver Ford LTD and it appeared to make the noise, then in an instant, the windows of the car imploded, the car shook and I ran around the side of the hotel onto the Flamingo Road sidewalk.

 I began walking down the sidewalk, heading east when I saw up on a ramped area of the parking lot, there was a ladder truck with a ladder extended up several stories on the North side of the hotel.

 I watched as people came down the ladder, some were middle aged, to me at 26 years-old, they did not have to be old to appear old to me.
 There was a fireman on the ladder and one at the controls, but nobody to help the people down off the back of the ladder truck.